hytrac/garfield/README.md

 # GaRField

-A Gaussian Random Field generator that produces multi-resolution realizations while preserving the large-scale Fourier modes of the original field.
-This functionality enables cosmological simulations across multiple resolutions without altering the underlying large-scale structure.
+GaRField generates Gaussian Random Fields in arbitrary dimensions with consistent multi-resolution realizations.
+Low-frequency Fourier modes of the original field are preserved, allowing simulations at different resolutions without modifying the large-scale structure.
+This makes it suitable for applications in computational physics, cosmology, or any domain requiring controlled multi-resolution stochastic fields.